-With input from Mr. Lewis, the Compensation Committee made a qualitative determination following the end of the year as to the level of achievement by each of our named executive officers other than our President and CEO with regard to his or her respective individual performance objectives.
+With input from Mr. Lewis, the Compensation Committee made a qualitative determination following the end of the year as to the level of achievement by each of these named executive officers with regard to his or her respective individual performance objectives.

-Based upon our achievement of the corporate goals summarized above, as well as the achievement of individual goals set by the Compensation Committee, our named executive officers earned the following cash incentive awards for 2021:
+Based upon our achievement of the corporate goals summarized above, as well as the achievement of individual goals set by the Compensation Committee, our named executive officers earned the following cash incentive awards for 2022: